-Cash flows used in investment activities in 2006 decreased &4.6 million to &17.7 million.
-The decrease in cash used in investment activities was due to lower capital expenditures and less cash used in the purchase of businesses.
-Capital expenditures were &19.1 million and &22.3 million in 2006 and 2005, respectively.
-In both 2006 and 2005, capital expenditures related primarily to the opening of new Natuzzi stores and galleries as well as improvements at existing facilities in order to increase productivity and production capacity, which included the purchase of equipment.
+Cash flows used in investment activities in 2007 increased 68.4 million to 626.1 million.
+The 2007 increase in cash used in investment activities was due to higher capital expenditures.
+Capital expenditures were 626.5 million and 619.1 million in 2007 and 2006, respectively.
+In both 2007 and 2006, capital expenditures related primarily to the opening of new Natuzzi stores and galleries as well as improvements at existing manufacturing facilities in order to increase productivity and production capacity, which included the purchase of equipment.
+In 2007 the Group continued to invest in order to set up a new Enterprise Resource Planning ("ERP") system denominated "SAP" for its domestic and foreign companies.
+See "Item 3.
+Key Information - Risk Factors - Introduction of a new integrated management system."

-Cash used for financing activities in 2006 totalled $\ensuremath{\mathfrak{C}}5.2$ million, as compared to $\ensuremath{\mathfrak{C}}3.8$ million in the previous year.
-The increase in cash used for financing activities was due to the higher repayment of short-term borrowings, which was partially offset by lower dividends paid to shareholders, of which there were none in 2006, as compared to $\ensuremath{\mathfrak{C}}3.8$ million in 2005.
+Cash provided by financing activities in 2007 totalled $\ensuremath{\mathfrak{c}}3.5$ million, as compared to $\ensuremath{\mathfrak{c}}5.2$ million of cash used by financing activities in the previous year.
+The 2007 cash provided by financing activities was positively affected by the increase in short term borrowings and by the lower repayment of long-term debt.

-As at December 31, 2006, the Group had available lines of credit for cash disbursement totaling $\[mathebox{\ensuremath{\mathfrak{e}}}$ 59.5 million, 6.4% of which were used.
-The unused portion of these lines of credit amounted to approximately $\[mathebox{\ensuremath{\mathfrak{e}}}$ 55.7 million (see Note 11 to the Consolidated Financial Statements included in Item 18 of this annual report).
-The Group's long-term debt represented less than 1% of shareholders' equity at December 31, 2006 and 2005 (see Note 16 to the Consolidated Financial Statements included in Item 18 of this annual report).
+As of December 31, 2007, the Group had available lines of credit for cash disbursement totalling &47.4 million, 16.0% of which were used.
+The unused portion of these lines of credit amounted to approximately &39.8 million (see Note 11 to the Consolidated Financial Statements included in Item 18 of this annual report).
+The Group's long-term debt represented less than 1% of shareholders' equity at December 31, 2007 and 2006 (see Note 16 to the Consolidated Financial Statements included in Item 18 of this annual report).

 Management believes that the Group's working capital is sufficient for its present requirements.
 The Group's principal source of funds is expected to be cash flows generated from operating activities, cash on hand and amounts available under its lines of credit.
-The Group's principal uses of funds are expected to be the payment of operating expenses, working capital requirements and capital expenditures.
+The Group's principal uses of funds are expected to be the payment of operating expenses, working capital requirements, capital expenditures and restructuring of operations.